jm4l1/jHttpServe/README.md

 # CPPND: Capstone HTTP Server

-This is the Capstone project for in the [Udacity C++ Nanoderess Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213)
+This is the Capstone project for in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213)

 ## Dependencies for Running Locally
 * cmake >= 3.7